isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1226.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Equip Wholesale Solutions Version 3 - Package (Basic + Sales Order Module) - eCommerce Integration
+6500

 ### Support Level
-Up to Wholesale Trade for SMEs <br>
+Up to Additional criteria:
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Inventory Management System
+Company Name:GRID PLUS PTE LTD
+Web URL: WWW.GRIDPLUS.COM.SG
+Contact Hotline: 63841151
+Contact Email: enquiry@gridplus.com.sg

 ### Contact Information
-11158
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.